susom/tide/README.md

       4. On Clone a repository dialog box, URL tab, in the "Repository URL", enter "https://github.com/susom/tide/"
       5. In "Local Path", enter a value for local path where you would like to keep the source.
 Like on my machine the source folder is "C:\Dev\tide-source"
       6. Click "Clone".
-      7. This will download the latest TiDE code on your local system in the location specificed in local path.
+      7. This will download the latest TiDE code on your local system in the location specified in local path.
       8. Open Local path folder in your choice of IDE like Visual Studio Code.

 ## Prerequisites-Local-Standalone